s-azizkhan/wc-auto-address-filler/README.txt

 == License ==

-WC-Auto-Address-Filler is licensed under the GPL v3 or later.
+Auto Address Filler for WooCommerc is licensed under the GPL v3 or later.

 == Credits ==